I had geared all of my studies to break into finance and consulting. When I found out it wasn’t for me, I was confused on where to head next.

 After graduating from university in 2023, he accepted a graduate consultant position at KPMG.

-He had come to enjoy the client-facing aspect of his role rather than the project-based work.
-Additionally, he started to feel drained by the corporate red-tape and the feeling of being a cog in the KPMG machine.
+He had come to enjoy the client-facing aspect of his role rather than the project-based work, however, he started to feel drained by the corporate red-tape and the feeling of being a cog in the KPMG machine.

 The Solution